 - a.
 DCSS and Lanzer operated and maintained the DCSS Sales System pursuant to which: - ii.
 Group Members who completed the web-form inquiry on the Lanzer Website were sent the Post-Inquiry Email; - iii.
-Group Members were sent the Standard Advice enclosing the 'We Care' Form and the Consent Form; and
+Group Members were sent the Standard Advice enclosing the 'We Care' Form and the Consent Form; and - iv.
+Group Members were sent the Aftercare Documents Thank You Letter; - b.
+DCSS and Lanzer failed to resile from the Representations as made to potential patients the public via the Lanzer Website and Lanzer's social media posts, as pleaded at paragraph 94 above; - c. some or all of the Group Members accessed material published on the Lanzer Website which conveyed the Specialist Surgeon, Pre-Eminence and Excellent Service

-- b.
-DCSS and Lanzer failed to resile from the Representations as made to potential patients the public via the Lanzer Website and Lanzer's social media posts, as pleaded at paragraph 94 above; - c. some or all of the Group Members accessed material published on the Lanzer Website which conveyed the Specialist Surgeon, Pre-Eminence and Excellent Service Representations; - d. some or all of the Group Members accessed Lanzer's social media posts which conveyed the Pre-Eminence, Plastic Surgeon and Excellent Service Representations.
+Representations; - d. some or all of the Group Members accessed Lanzer's social media posts which conveyed the Pre-Eminence, Plastic Surgeon and Excellent Service Representations.